Sponsored by Eric Aroesty, C’92

 History of the Startup Challenge

 Since 1998, University of Pennsylvania students have participated in a year-long challenge to found a business, originally known as the Wharton Business Plan Competition (WBPC).
-Established in the 2016-2017 academic year, the current Startup Challenge engages student founders and team members, connecting them with Wharton and Penn resources through Penn Wharton Entrepreneurship programming and teaching the fundamentals of entrepreneurship along the way.
+Established in the 2016-2017 academic year, the current Startup Challenge engages student founders and team members, connecting them with Wharton and Penn resources through Venture Lab (formerly Penn Wharton Entrepreneurship) programming and teaching the fundamentals of entrepreneurship along the way.
 Participating judges, who are predominantly alumni and are all professionals in their fields, offer feedback and guidance.
-The Startup Challenge culminates in the Startup Showcase, Penn Wharton Entrepreneurship’s day-long flagship event, bringing together successful entrepreneurial alumni with Penn student entrepreneurs, to showcase the best ventures from across Penn’s campus.
+The Startup Challenge culminates in the Startup Challenge Finals, Venture Lab’s flagship event, bringing together successful entrepreneurial alumni with Penn student entrepreneurs, to showcase the best ventures from across Penn’s campus.

 Questions?
 Email Cathy Ogur.